 The following Immigration Q&A provides comprehensive and up to date legal information covering:

-This Q&A addresses whether a person who has leave in a Tier 2 or 5 sponsored work category can continue to work lawfully in two particular situations.
+This Q&A addresses whether a person who has permission in a Workers or Temporary Workers category can continue to work lawfully in two particular situations.
 These are:

-where they have applied for further leave to remain (in the same or another category), or indefinite leave to remain, and the end date of their current Certificate of Sponsorship (CoS) passes while the application is still pending, and
+where they have applied for permission to stay (in the same or another category), or settlement, and the end date of their current Certificate of Sponsorship (CoS) passes while the application is still pending, and

-where their previous sponsor no longer has a sponsor licence but the Home Office has not yet curtailed their leave, eg where it has been revoked or surrendered, or following a restructure where the new entity to which they have been transferred does not have and has not applied for a sponsor licence
+where their previous sponsor no longer has a sponsor licence but the Home Office has not yet cancelled their permission to stay, eg where the licence has been revoked or surrendered, or following a restructure where the new entity to which they have been transferred does not have and has not applied for a sponsor licence

-As explained in various Practice Notes dealing with Tier 2 and 5 subcategories, including Practice Note: Sponsoring an employee under Tier 2 (General), under Part 6A and Appendix A of the Immigration Rules, a sponsor issues a CoS for each of their sponsored migrants.
-This CoS covers the duration of their intended period of engagement in the UK, and the migrant is then granted entry clearance or leave to remain for that period (plus usually some additional days at the beginning and end of the engagement).
+As explained in various Practice Notes dealing with Workers and Temporary Workers categories, including Practice Note: Sponsoring an employee under Skilled Worker, a sponsor issues a CoS for each of their sponsored workers.
+This CoS covers the duration of their intended period of engagement in the UK, and the workers is then granted entry clearance or permission to stay for that period (plus usually some additional days at the beginning and end of the engagement).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.